anzah1/git-workflow-improvements/README.md

   that back

-- if you get into merge conflict, you can get out of that using `--abort` command line option, just remember to use it with
+- if you get into merge conflict, you can get out of that using `--abort` command line option

+- `--abort` works with several other commands, remember to use it with same command that caused the conflict

 # Working on multiple things at the same time